andsild/suckless.vim/README.md

+simple fork of suckless.vim - take away the stacking layout and its keybindings

+# Original README.md from suckless.vim
 Tiling window management that sucks less - see <http://wmii.suckless.org/>.
 This emulates wmii in Vim as much as possible.
 A dwm emulation might come next.